oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

      </copy>
     ```

     Where, `192.0.2.117` is the external IP address of the Istio ingress gateway.
 Replace this with a value specific to your environment.
+An http response status 200 indicates a successful transfer.

 3. Check balances in Department 1, account1 and Department 2, account2 to verify that the amounts reflect correctly after the transaction.
 Run the following commands to confirm the transaction.